dolamroth/starlette-web/README.md

 The framework is not well suited for novice users.
 It assumes prior knowledge of Django and async development in Python.

+<u>The framework is in active development stage, so expect some breaking changes.</u>

 ## Installation, usage and supported features

 Installation and deploy instructions are in [docs/howto](docs/howto/startup/README.md) section.